Why Isiah Thomas wants Michael Jordan to apologize: Hall of Famer rekindles beef with comments about 'The Last Dance' - NewsBreak

 There are few things that NBA fans love more than a good ol' fashion re-draft and the 2019 NBA Draft class has one of the best debates in history between the top two picks.
 In the first year of the NBA's new lottery odds — which flattened the chances of the team with the worst record in the league landing the No. 1 overall pick in an attempt to prevent tanking — the Pelicans, who had a slim six (!) percent chance to land the top pick won what was then considered the Zion Williamson sweepstakes.

-Is Zion Williamson playing tonight?
-Pelicans vs. Grizzlies start time, TV channel and live stream for Tuesday NBA game
+Is Kyrie Irving playing tonight?
+Start time, TV channel, and live stream for Lakers vs. Nets Sunday NBA game

-Tuesday's matchup between the Pelicans and Grizzlies will provide an opportunity to see two of the NBA's best young players go head-to-head.
-Unfortunately, only one of them might play.
-While Ja Morant is expected to return to the lineup after missing a game with a sore ankle, Zion Williamson's status...
+The Nets have been doing just fine without Kyrie Irving.
+Brooklyn has gone 4-1 since the star guard was suspended for repeatedly failing to apologize for a social media post that included a link to a film featuring antisemitic messaging.
+The Nets have seen defensive improvements during that stretch, limiting their opponents to 91.2 points per game.

 Kevin Durant, Ja Morant stunned by Jayson Tatum's bizarre technical foul during Celtics vs. Thunder game